-My name is Matt McCarthy and I am a full-stack Web and mobile app developer.
+My name is Matt McCarthy and I am a full stack Web and mobile app developer.
 I completed coursework at the University of Illinois at Chicago (UIC) and graduated from the Coding Dojo, a 14-week bootcamp.
-My hobbies include scoring rollercoaster credits, singing karaoke (mostly alt-rock and classic rock), and tinkering with Linux systems (currently Arch).
+My hobbies include scoring rollercoaster credits, singing karaoke (mostly alt-rock and classic rock), and tinkering with Linux systems.
 Ever since the days of MySpace and the transition from dial-up to broadband Internet, I have been constantly intrigued by how computers and the Web have worked, and have always made an effort to understand new technologies as best I could.
 As a middle school student, I would analyze HTML code copy-and-pasted to my MySpace page, and would use Web resources to build my first, rudimentary Web page.

 During my time at UIC (2011–2014), I majored in computer science and upheld an A average in my major coursework.
 While there, I was a member of the robotics team in the school's IEEE chapter.
 At the University of Illinois Urbana-Champaign (UIUC), I competed in both the Jerry Sanders Design Competition (JSDC), a robotics competition, and HackIllinois (also at UIUC), a software and hardware hackathon.
 At HackIllinois, I was a top-10 finalist in the hardware category, with roughly 200 contestants total at the time.
 Along with one other UIC student and IEEE robotics member, I designed and built a robotic arm using empty RedBull cans, a few servos, and an Electric Imp (IoT-connected processor).
 I chose not to finish my degree due to financial constraints in conjunction with a years-long period of struggle with medical issues, which I eventually overcame.

-In my business, and in my general computing practices, I adhere to the KISS principle ("Keep it simple, stupid.").
+In my business, and in all my computing practices, I adhere to the KISS principle ("Keep it simple, stupid!").
 For all of my sites, this may mean more whitespace, vibrant, yet subdued color palettes, and basic functionality tied together in a way that is still appealing and functional to administrators and end users alike.
 I am constantly learning how to keep my software DRY ("Don't repeat yourself"), and have improved on this concept quite a bit over the years, allowing myself to become a faster and more efficient developer.